 The Kia Soul is bigger and more practical than ever.
 Compared to the first Soul, the latest version has a 20mm longer wheelbase and is 15mm wider, which contributes to a more spacious cabin and an extra luggage room.
 It’s also 10mm lower to the ground so it’s easier to get in and out and headroom hasn’t been affected.

 Boot space has increased by 14 litres to 354 litres, plus you get extra storage under the boot floor.
+A heating and colling system for the battery pack in the EV model means you lose some of that underfloor storage however, reducing the boot space to 281 litres.
 The high roofline gives excellent headroom and the rear seats are comfortable.
 The small transmission tunnel also increases rear passenger space and you’ll have no trouble fitting three adults across the rear bench.

 However, unlike some crossover rivals, the rear seats don’t slide and there’s no clever folding modulation.
 But even though they don’t fold fully flat you get 1,367 litres of luggage space if you load to the roof with the seats down.
 Higher trim models come with handy features like a reversing camera, navigation and Bluetooth.